wrkzcoin/wrkzcoin/DRAFT_MASTERNODE.md

 mn_activate abc...def
 ```

 Signed with the wallet's primary spend key (the payout key).
-The masternode must be in `Registered` or `Inactive` status, bonded, have a valid collateral binding, and meet the attestation threshold (§10).
+The masternode must be in `Registered` or `Inactive` status, bonded and have a valid collateral binding (plus the attestation threshold of §10 if `MASTERNODE_REQUIRE_EXTERNAL_ATTESTATION` is enabled).
 The payload carries the wallet's current network height (anti-replay).

 ### `mn_deactivate <mn_id_hex>`